CRUDE OIL AND NATURAL GAS PROPERTIES

 NOTE 3 CRUDE OIL AND NATURAL GAS PROPERTIES

 All properties that are not classified as proved properties are considered unproved properties and, thus, the costs associated with such properties are not subject to depletion.
 Once a property is classified as proved, all associated acreage and drilling costs are subject to depletion.
+At September 30, 2013 and December 31, 2012, the amounts of capitalized costs excluded from depletion were $85.1 million and $82.9 million, respectively.

 The entire disclosure for oil and gas producing industries.